-Theorem \ref{theorem constante of motion} (i) and (ii) give strong constraints on the operator flow.
-In particular, Theorem \ref{theorem constante of motion} (ii) allows us to explicit compute the operator $ \Upsilon _{t}^{2}$\ in the limit $t\rightarrow \infty $ under the reasonable assumption that $D_{t}D_{t}^{\ast }$\ vanishes in the appropriate topology.
-Theorem \ref{theorem constante of motion} gives a constant of motion on the operator flow for either Hilbert-Schmidt initial data $D_{0}$ or under the initial condition $\Upsilon _{0}D_{0}=D_{0}\Upsilon _{0}^{\top }$, provided that $D_{0}^{\top }=\pm D_{0}$ in both cases.
+Theorem \ref{theorem constante of motion} gives strong constraints on the operator flow.
+In particular, Theorem \ref{theorem constante of motion} (ii) allows us to explicit compute the operator $\Upsilon _{t}^{2}$\ in the limit $t\rightarrow \infty $ under the reasonable assumption that $ D_{t}D_{t}^{\ast }$\ vanishes in the appropriate topology.

-\begin{remark}[Extension to semibounded operators] \mbox{} Theorem \ref{theorem constante of motion} can be extended to all self-adjoint operators $\Upsilon _{0}$ bounded from below.
-In this case, one excludes the singular case $s=t=0$ in the computation of derivatives, compare (\ref{derivative D t0}) with (\ref{sdsdsd}).
-Meanwhile, one has to take care of domain issues, in particular for Lemma \ref{lemma constante of motion copy(2)} which needs an appropriate evolution operator similar to \cite[Lemma 52]{bach-bru-memo}.
-One eventually uses continuity arguments to performs the various limits $s\rightarrow 0^{+}$.
-This is already performed in detail for the hyperbolic case in \cite[Section V.2]{bach-bru-memo}. \end{remark}